nisiddharth/Compass/README.md

 3. Dark Mode support

 ## To try your hands on the project
-Either get the latest APK from release: https://bit.ly/2WtYBZX

-Or;
 1. Clone the repository
 2. Build the app, deploy to your device and you are good to go.